 Try as I might, I cannot quell my passion for quail.
-I crave it this time of year especially and no holiday season would be complete without it.
+I crave it this time of year especially, and no holiday season would be complete without a quail gumbo..
 Let me explain the source of my lifelong obsession for this tasty flight of fancy.

 My uncle hosted a Christmas Eve dinner every year that brought all the Grahams together at the dinner table to feast on a magnificent quail dinner with all the trimmings.
 My aunt Lucy would fry up the quail and then smother them down into a stew infused with the holy trinity of seasonings along with smoked sausage and wild mushrooms.
 I recall the ensuing family feeding frenzy interrupted only by the occasional discovery of birdshot against tooth which always got a chuckle from Uncle Jerry.
 “No store-bought quail here, this is fresh-killed,” he’d proudly shout to everyone within earshot.

 My dear uncle lived to see almost 90 holiday seasons, but like most family traditions, our quail dinners finally ended.
 Oh, we tried to relive the revelry on a couple of occasions but with no hunter in the family and a dozen frozen birds, it never quite lived up to the memory.

 Now, our Christmas Eve tradition is quail gumbo after church services, and I can say that the memories made with family and friends are just as warm as I remember growing up.
 We’ve always kept it simple with a Cajun recipe classic Chicken and Sausage Gumbo, but this year I intend to change that with quail gumbo, and I owe it all to my friend Katie Gross.